GES 101 INTRODUCTORY GEOLOGY

 Prerequisites: GES 303 and GES 408, or permission of instructor.
 Theory and application of principles and techniques in the mapping and interpretation of geological structures in the field.
 Using geological data to construct geological maps and reports.
 Classroom and field study.
 Includes field trips and technical report writing.
 Offered fall only.

 GES 452 HYDROGEOLOGY

 Prerequisites: GES 101 or GEG 101 or GES 201 and at least one 300-level GES course.
 Fundamentals of the occurrence, movement, and management of our largest resource of readily available fresh water.
 Includes groundwater protection and remediation of already contaminated supplies to increase environmental awareness.
 Offered fall only.

 GES 460 ENVIRONMENTAL FIELD METHODS

 Prerequisites: GES 101 or GES 201, one 300-level GES course, and college algebra.
 GES 350 is strongly encouraged.
 Applied study of environmental contaminant migration and distribution with particular emphasis on sampling and detection methods.
 Discussion of federal and local environmental laws and regulations, classification of hazardous chemicals, and remediation approaches used by environmental professionals.
 Offered spring only.

 GES 465 TECTONICS

-Prerequisites: GES 101 or GES 201 and GES 408 (or equivalent), upper-division status.
+Prerequisites: GES 101 or GES 201 and GES 408 (or equivalent), upper-division status or instructor permission.
 Advanced principles, evidence and examples of the plate tectonics paradigm as the unifying theory of geology.
 Topics include kinematics of plates, the nature of plate boundaries and the analysis of theories involved in the current and historical design of the paradigm.
 Required term project and oral presentations.
 Offered occasionally.